 In terms of artist certification, it varies by area.
 In Canada, this is no government body regulating the permanent cosmetic industry.
 Artists can become certified in a home-study course that lasts as little as 1-3 days.

 In the US, the licensing requirements vary by state.
-To start, find an artist who has a state license and then find out what that means in your state.
+As a start, find an artist who has a state license and then find out what that means in your state.

 Is it worth it?

 We have heard mixed reports – some ladies are extremely happy with their investment, while others wish they would have never done it.
 Our best advice: do your research: know all the potential risks, investment over time, and aftercare inside and out.
-If you know all the facts, and microblading still feels aligned, you should have no surprises in the end.
+If you know all the facts, and microblading still feels aligned, there'll be no surprises in the end.